Global Senior Partner

 Department Maritime Qualified England and Wales - Barrister 1988, Solicitor 2002 Education (University) Frecheville Comprehensive Sheffield, University of Kingston (London) - LLB (Hons), Inns of Court School of Law - Barrister, QLTT - Solicitor Languages English

-Julian is the firm’s Senior Partner with global responsibility for the firms practice sectors and client base both in London and internationally.
+Julian is the firm’s Senior Partner with global responsibility for practice sectors and the client base both in London and internationally.
 He is himself an internationally recognised leader in shipping and international trade with over 30 years experience in mediation, arbitration and litigation.

 “My aim in both client service and law firm management is integrity, innovation and inspiration.
 I believe that our role as legal and business advisors is to become integral to the operation of our clients providing cost effective business solutions that actually work and improve their operational capability.”